nonetallt/jinitialize-core/readme.md

 * packagist setup
 * every command should be wrapped in a procedure
 * register procedures
+* when plugin is not found, use composer search to suggest packages to install

 ## jinitialize-core

+* exported procedures
+* exported settings

 * make sure optional methods are public
 * composerScripts: print suggested settings list
 * procedure: print suggested settings list?
 * use values from other modules when possible (display which module value comes from)
-* exported settings
-* exported procedures

-* procedure factory
-    * when plugin is not found, use composer search to suggest packages to install

 ## jinitialize-plugin